nikhil153/Enigma-PD-WML/README.md

 ```

 where `<tag>` is the version of the image you would like to pull.
 For example, to build an Apptainer
-image of version `0.7.0` of the Docker image:
+image from version `0.7.0` of the Docker image:

 ```bash
 apptainer build enigma-pd-wml-0.7.0.sif docker://hamiedaharoon24/enigma-pd-wml:0.7.0